Piyali8991/E-Commerce/readme.md

-# ProShop eCommerce Platform (v2)
+# ProShop eCommerce Platform

 > eCommerce platform built with the MERN stack & Redux.

 <img src="./frontend/public/images/screens.png">

-This project is part of my [MERN Stack From Scratch | eCommerce Platform](https://www.traversymedia.com/mern-stack-from-scratch) course.
  It is a full-featured shopping cart with PayPal & credit/debit payments.

-This is version 2.0 of the app, which uses Redux Toolkit.
-The first version can be found [here](https://proshopdemo.dev)

 <!-- toc -->